-- Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates which were reasonable and prudent; - Complied with legislation; - Complied with the local authority Accounting Code (in so far as it is compatible with legislation); - Kept proper accounting records which were up to date; - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates which were reasonable and prudent and complied with the Code of Practice; - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities; and - signed and dated the Annual Accounts.

-I certify that the financial statements give a true and fair view of the financial position of the Joint Committee at the reporting date and the transactions of the Joint Committee for the year ended 31 March 2015.
+This statement of accounts presents a "true and fair view" of the financial position of the Joint Committee at the accounting date and its income and expenditure for the year ended 31st March 2015.

-Alan Russell CPFA
+Alan Russell CPFA Treasurer 2 June 2015

-Treasurer 28 August 2015